 You must instead create a hypothesis, and then ‘go down’ by generating new data to test the hypothesis.

 I am cautious of thinking backwards.
 Especially when the solution is trying to get me to contribute resources like time or money.

 This isn’t to say, however that unsolicited recommendations or solutions to problems are never useful.
 Sometimes a solution exists that actually does solve a significant problem you didn’t know you had.
 It's just rare.

-I’ve tried to articulate the idea at the core of this article as best I can, but I still find something troublesome about the way I’ve explained it.
+I’ve tried to articulate the idea at the core of this article as best I can, but I still find trouble with the way I’ve explained it.
 If you have any ideas for how I can communicate this better, please reach out to me.

 ‘Think backwards’ with me by reading some of my other short essays: